prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 Even prompting the AI for ideas would become recursive, folding timelines and repositories to show that indeed, an implementation already exists.
 The muse was now a mirror.

 We might call it the end of innovation.
 We might call it the beginning of post-utility art: software for no purpose but to evoke feeling, provoke questions, disturb assumptions.
 Maybe that too would become formulaic once the AI learns to vibe with irony and anti-pattern.
 And as those days come to pass, we would sit in coffee shops, forest cabins and augmented temples of glass, staring into the mist of endless potential, longing not for tools or time, but for surprise.
 We weren't blocked from creating.
 We were blocked from wanting.

+(PS: the above passage was drafted with the aid of ChatGPT)

 [*^ back to top ^*](#toc)